rklasky/MSSPMConversionPkg/README.md

 ## Description
 This package contains R scripts that convert Keyrun data to MSSPM data.
-The two functions convert either simulated catch data to an MSSPM-readable CSV file or survey index biomass data to an MSSPM-readable CSV file.
+The two convertKeyrun functions convert either simulated catch data to an MSSPM-readable CSV file or survey index biomass data to an MSSPM-readable CSV file.
+The convertEcodata function converts Ecodata data to Covariate data written to a MSSPM-readable CSV file.

 ## Installation
 ``` r